|

 Can sampling be triggered on an event of interest?

-- No. However much of the programming has already been done to trigger sampling when
+- Not yet.
+However much of the programming has already been done to trigger sampling when

 certain auxiliary indicators -- depth, temperature, tilt, etc. --